 License Committee.
 The License Committee, appointed by the president, oversees policies related to licensing the University's name and images.
-The members of the committee include the vice president for Marketing and Communications (chair), director of Creative and Print Services, vice president for Finance and Administration, director of Athletics, marketing manager, Campus Store manager, Business Office controller and director of Procurement.
+The members of the committee include the vice president for Marketing and Communications (chair), director of University Creative and Print, vice president for Finance and Administration, director of Athletics, associate director of University Brand and Special Projects, Campus Store manager, Business Office controller and director of Procurement.